 Changing leadership at such a critical point in the cycle caused considerable problems for the team.
 Although exceptions exist, studies show that success of team performance covaries with the time a team has trained together (i.e. a stable team lineup has a positive covariance with team success and personnel turnover has a positive covariance with team failure).
 Team members and faculty advisors felt that the team had worked together long enough to accept new personalities.
 However, the new team leadership did not have the experience required to lead a project already running at 110%.
-There were early indications that the new leadership was struggling but with many pressing deadlines, it was felt that the team could adjust and continue to function.
-In retrospect, this was a mistake and the newly formed team should have gone through the process of developing a new TPD complete with goals and objectives.
+There were early indications that the new leadership was struggling but with many pressing deadlines, it was felt that the team should have gone through the process of developing a new TPD complete with goals and objectives.